dddrrreee/cs140e-23win/labs/4-cross-checking/README.md

    3. When you put in your `gpio.o` into `libpi` you get the same output for (2).

+   4. After everything works, add gpio pullup and gpio pulldown and check with everyone else.
+You'll have to add timing routines!

 There's a bunch of extensions.

 ------------------------------------------------------------------------